 my english bull terrier daisy has been kept on the same diet she was weaned onto from milk by the breeders she came from which is raw or boiled chicken and Wagg puppy complete biscuit when on the raw chicken she started to get runny poo and going about 6+ times a day so about 2 months ago i started to boil the chicken instead and it worked to begin with but over the past 3weeks she has started having runny yellowish poo again and going 6+ times a day and pooing in her crate of a night time! she doesnt have worms or any paracytes etc please could you give advice im worried she is allergic to the chicken and is there a different meat that she could have like turkey etc that would be better for her?

-Reply from Caroline, Dog Trainer at DogBasics: Please bring your puppy to the vet for a check up, this is not a question related to dog training or suitable to be answered by a dog trainer.
+Reply from Caroline, Dog Trainer at DogBasics: Please take your puppy to the vet for a check up, this is not a question related to dog training or suitable to be answered by a dog trainer.
 If she has constant loose stools she is likely to be dehydrated, so it is important you have a vet look at her!

 Brittany Spaniel, 1,5 years, male